 The available data do not support population modeling for either individual species of octopus in the GOA or for the multi-species complex.
 As better catch and life-history data become available, it may become feasible to manage the key species E. dofleini through methods such as general production models, estimation of reproductive potential, seasonal or area regulation, or size limits.
-Parameters for Tier 5 catch limits can be estimated (poorly) from available data and are discussed below.
+Estimated Tier 5 parameters are discussed below.
 Catch limits under Tier 6 have also been calculated.

-Parameters Estimated Independently - Biomass
+Parameters Estimated Independently - Biomass B

-Estimates of octopus biomass based on the semi-annual GOA trawl surveys (Table 5) represent total weight for all species of octopus, and are formed using the sample procedures used for estimating groundfish biomass (National Research Council 1998, Wakabayashi et al. 1985).
+Estimates of octopus biomass based on the semi-annual GOA trawl surveys (Table 3) represent total weight for all species of octopus, and are formed using the sample procedures used for estimating groundfish biomass (National Research Council 1998, Wakabayashi et al. 1985).
 The positive aspect of these estimates is that they are founded on fishery-independent data collected by proper design-based sampling.
 The standardized methods and procedures used for the surveys make these estimates the most reliable biomass data available.
 The survey methodology has been carefully reviewed and approved in the estimation of biomass for other federally-managed species.
 There are, however, some serious drawbacks to use of the trawl survey biomass estimates for octopus.